-Shelly Jones, PhD is an Assistant Professor of English at SUNY Delhi, where she teaches classes in mythology, literature, and writing.
+Shelly Jones, PhD is an Associate Professor of English at SUNY Delhi, where she teaches classes in mythology, literature, and writing.
 She received her PhD in Comparative Literature from SUNY Binghamton.
 Outside of academia she is an active nerd who enjoys board games, Dungeons and Dragons, being outdoorsy, and knitting.

 Emma Leigh Waldron is a PhD candidate in the Performance Studies Graduate Group at the University of California, Davis and a graduate of the MA Performance Research program at the University of Bristol.
 Emma’s research lies at the intersection of performance studies and media studies and is informed by affect theory and feminist epistemology.
 Her dissertation questions how intimacy is performed in the 21st century through an analysis of sex(uality) in HBO television shows, live-action role-playing games, and ASMR videos on YouTube.